-Prerequisite: Aviation Maintenance Technology 100 and 100S or 101G, 101H, 102G, and 102H, each with a grade of "C" or better, or equivalent.
+Prerequisite: Aviation Maintenance Technology 101G, 101H, 102G, 102H, each with a grade of "C" or better, or equivalent.

 This course is a study of fixed and rotary wing aircraft assembly techniques.
 Topics include aircraft alignment, balance and rigging of movable surfaces, jacking of aircraft, and aircraft inspections for conformity and airworthiness.
 This course is intended for students majoring in Aviation Maintenance Technology or those seeking a Federal Aviation Administration (FAA) Mechanics Certificate with Airframe rating.
 (FT) AA/AS; CSU.